 Why L-Carnitine is Beneficial for Male Fertility

-Supplementing with L-Carnitine has been shown to help boost energy and improve sexual stamina which may be helpful for men with low libido.
+Supplementing with L-Carnitine has been shown to help boost energy and improve sexual stamina, which may be helpful for men with low libido.
 How does L-Carnitine do this?
 L-Carnitine is necessary to shuttle fatty acids across the cells’ mitochondrial membrane.
-The mitochondria is responsible for creating, sustaining and managing cellular energy.
+The mitochondria are responsible for creating, sustaining, and managing cellular energy.
 The mitochondria use fatty acids to burn as fuel for creating cellular energy, also known as Adenosine triphosphate or ATP.
-Being that the body is made up of cells, L-Carnitine is very important to energy, stamina and cellular function.
+Being that the body is made up of cells, L-Carnitine is very important to energy, stamina, and cellular function.

 Also considered a potent antioxidant, L-Carnitine has been reported to increase sperm health by providing the protection the body needs to counteract free radical damage.
 Sperm cells are highly susceptible to damage from free radicals.
 Antioxidants protect cellular health, including the health of a man’s sperm and the DNA contained within each sperm.